Nobody had showed any interest to get the cups out of the forgotten cupboard, saying to themselves:

 However simple does not mean simplistic, for they demand a precise knowledge of topographic and clinical application as well s a rigour of execution, in order to train qualified practitioners.

-I have been teaching “Cupping Medicine ©” for a few decades in France and in many European countries.
+I have been teaching “Cupping Medicine ©” for a few decades in France.

-This course unique in France and in Europe, aimed at medical professionals, physiotherapists, General Practitioners, osteopaths of all nationalities, French, Swiss, Belgian, Tunisian, German, Luxembourg, Moroccan, Italian, Portuguese and Lebanese receives on a permanent basis an accolade of credibility and therapeutic seriousness.
+This course unique in France, aimed at medical professionals, physiotherapists, General Practitioners, osteopaths of all nationalities, French, Swiss, Belgian, Tunisian, German, Luxembourg, Moroccan, Italian, Portuguese and Lebanese receives on a permanent basis an accolade of credibility and therapeutic seriousness.

-More than 800 practitioners have already been trained in France and in Europe.
+More than 800 practitioners have already been trained in France.

 Cups with their obvious positive results against pain, with their safety as far as secondary effects are concerned, deserve more than disdain, we must not deprive ourselves an extraordinarily efficient therapeutic weapon in our everyday medical practice.